-I love to plan birthday parties around cool craft kits that my kids have seen on TV or that their friends are talking about school.
-My daughter Lili has been talking about Beados for a long time, so I thought it would be fun to create a craft birthday party, using Beados as our theme!
+I love to plan kids birthday parties around cool craft kits that my kids have seen on TV or that their friends are talking about school.
+My daughter Lili has been talking about Beados for a long time, so I thought it would be fun to create a craft party, making Beados crafts as one of our projects!

-Whenever I plan a birthday party, I like to start with my birthday party checklist, to make sure that I didn't forget anything!
-(6 kids = 6 parties a year and so sometimes I forget some of the details!)
-My daughter wanted to keep her party small so that she could invite the girls to sleepover, so she invited 8 girls to her party (and this being a summer party, only 5 girls were able to make it).
+My daughter wanted to keep her party small so that she could invite the girls to sleep over, so she invited 8 girls to her party (and this being a summer party, only 5 girls were able to make it).

 Craft Birthday Party Food and Cake

-And it wouldn’t be a party without some Rowley Party Punch:
+And it wouldn’t be a party without some of our Perfect Party Punch!

-After the girl completed their creations, my husband rounded them all up outside for a group photo shoot, and later while the girls were watching their movie, I printed the photos, inserted them into these adorable pink frames (which I purchased as Kohl's in their “dorm room” section as a pack of 3 frames for $9!), and then used a hot glue gun to attach the Beados creation to the frame!
+After the girls completed their creations, my husband rounded them all up outside for a group photo shoot, and later while the girls were watching their movie, I printed the photos, inserted them into these adorable pink frames , and then used a hot glue gun to attach one of their Beados creations to the frame!